-This lab is interested in the role of the tumor stromal microenvironment in tumor progression/immunity and resistance to therapy, with a focus on melanoma, pancreatic cancer and breast cancer.
-Using different experimental approaches, the scientists are investigating at the cellular and molecular level the crosstalk of tumor mesenchymal components with infiltrating immune cells and cancer cells, aiming at developing novel therapeutic approaches in cancer.
+This lab is interested in the role of the stromal microenvironment in tumor progression/immunity and resistance to therapy, with a focus on melanoma, pancreatic cancer and breast cancer.
+Using different experimental approaches, we are investigating at the single cells level the crosstalk of tumor stromal cells - such as CAFs, fibroblasts and pericytes- with infiltrating immune cells and cancer cells.
+Our research aims at better understanding the cellular and molecular mechanisms underlying tumor development and immunity, as well as identifying novel (co)-therapeutic approaches in cancer.

 Immunotherapy for bladder cancer.

 Bacillus Calmette-Guérin (BCG) instillation has been the standard-of-care for nonmuscle invasive bladder cancer, the fifth most common malignancy in Europe and the U.S for 40 years and is one of the most successful immunotherapies in use today.
 Nonetheless, 30-50% of patients fail to respond to BCG immunotherapy and models to understand this are lacking.
 This team is developing novel bladder cancer models in which mechanisms of action of known and novel mono and combination immunotherapy can be dissected, and T cell priming and effector function be followed directly.
 Its goal is to improve cytotoxic T cell function to improve tumor immunity.
 With this knowledge, the scientists can rationally design combination immunotherapeutic approaches to reduce the incidence of BCG unresponsiveness or tumor recurrence, potentially establishing alternatives to surgical resection and chemotherapy, leading to improved patient outcomes.